Yakovlev MC-21: Component suppliers

-Initially it was assumed that the share of domestic components for the MC-21 would be 38%, but due to sanctions in the wake of the 2022 Russian invasion of Ukraine the Russian government ordered a target figure of 98% by 2023, making it independent of imported components.
+Initially it was assumed that the share of domestic components for the MC-21 would be 38%, but due to sanctions in the wake of the 2022 Russian invasion of Ukraine the Russian government ordered a target figure of 98% by 2023, making the aircraft independent of imported components.

-In July 2021 a composite wing made of Russian materials was docked to the fuselage of the aircraft.

-The fuselage is designed and manufactured by Irkut Corporation and Yakovlev Design.

-The chassis were supplied by the company "Hydromash" from Nizhny Novgorod.
+In July 2021, the first composite wing made from Russian materials was joined with a fuselage.
+The fuselage was designed and manufactured by Irkut Corporation and Yakovlev Design.
+The landing gear was supplied by the company Hydromash from Nizhny Novgorod.

-The cockpit and part of the aircraft's avionics were developed and supplied by the Concern Radio-Electronic Technologies and Rockwell Collins with the participation of personnel from the Russian company "Avionika".

-It is possible to use both imported APU and the Russian one developed and produced in NPP "Aerosila".

-For personnel training, the Scientific and Production Russian Company "Systems of Complex Simulators" developed and manufactured a number of simulators, including a number of flight simulators of different degrees of realism, emergency procedures simulator, firefighting simulator, service simulator, engineering simulator for technician training.
+For personnel training, the Russian scientific and production company Systems of Complex Simulators developed and manufactured a number of simulators, including the following: a number of flight simulators of different degrees of realism, an emergency procedures simulator, a firefighting simulator, a service simulator, as well as an engineering simulator for the training of technicians.